justmars/statute-patterns/docs/index.md

     ...
 ```

-With the example above, it's possible to extract the details and units of `/statutes/ra/386`:
+With the example above, it's possible to extract the [StatuteDetails](api-extract.md) of `/statutes/ra/386`:

 ```py
 >>>r = Rule(cat='ra', id='386') # assign the Rule to `r`